Megyn Kelly Talks About Hosting ‘Today’ Show, Matt Lauer Calls Her ‘Remarkable’

 Hoda Kotb, who hosts the fourth hour of Today with Kathie Lee Gifford, is excited to work alongside Megyn.
 She joked in an interview last week that she wants to bring out her “wild side” by hazing her with a few drinks.

 What will the chemistry with Megyn Kelly and the other established anchors at the network amount to?
-It’ll be a new and exciting journey for the renown journalist who made a big name for herself at the Fox News Channel.
+It’ll be a new and exciting journey for the renowned journalist, who made a big name for herself at the Fox News Channel.

 There’s been no official announcement as to when Megyn Kelly will take on anchor duties at NBC.